Nordix/xcluster/ovl/load-balancer/README.md

 > Each Maglev is configured with a special backend pool consisting of
 > all Maglevs within the cluster.

-When a fragment is received a 3-tuple hash is performent and the packet is forwarded to a backend in this pool, i.e another maglev.
+When a fragment is received a 3-tuple hash is performend and the packet is forwarded to a backend in this pool, i.e another maglev.
 This maglev will get all fragments and maintain a state to ensure all fragments are sent to the same backend.